CBH2021/antibody-pairing/README.md

 ## Challenge Aim

-The aim of this challenge is to predict adenine amino acid count.
-You are given a FASTA file using the `--infile` argument.
-For each protein, output your prediction for the number adenine amino acids in that protein.
+The aim of this challenge is to predict heavy and light chain antibody pairing.
+You are given a CSV file using the `--infile` argument, with the columns Hchain for heavy chain sequences and Lchain for light chain sequences.
+For each set of heavy and light chain, your output prediction needs to be a value between 0 and 1.

 ### Example Output
 You code should output a file called `predictions.csv` in the following format:

 ```
 name,prediction
-prot1,2
-prot2,6
+prot1,.21
+prot2,.76
+...
 ```

 ## Benchmarking System